Marcomurgia97/Citation-Prediction-by-Leveraging-Transformers-and-Natural-Language-Processing-Heuristics/README.md

 # Citation-Prediction-by-Leveraging-Transformers-and-Natural-Language-Processing-Heuristics

-Implementation of the project described in the paper Citation-Prediction-by-Leveraging-Transformers-and-Natural-Language-Processing-Heuristics\
+Implementation of the project described in the paper Citation-Prediction-by-Leveraging-Transformers-and-Natural-Language-Processing-Heuristics.
 This repo contains code for automating the citation prediction problem using transformers and related experiments for performance evaluation.\

 ## Prerequisites